 The capital of Catalunya is one of the most visited cities in the world and it is so full of activities that you could easily spend a month touring it without repeating attractions.
 However, if you have only a few days available, in this post you will find exactly what to see in Barcelona in 3 days.

 Barcelona is one of the favorite destinations for many travelers and it is not surprising because it really has EVERYTHING a city needs to have to enjoy it: beaches, modernist architecture, history and amazing gastronomy.
 It is completely possible to visit Barcelona in 3 days, the only risk is that you will want to stay more.

 I’m now a Barcelona local after moving from Buenos Aires and I have planned this 3 day itinerary for Barcelona so you can enjoy the city as I do.
 The days are organized so that you can see as many attractions as possible, but I always like to leave some free time so that there is room for improvisation and each traveler can modify the itinerary based on their likes.

 How to save money in activities in Barcelona

-A great option to save money on the city attractions is to buy the Barcelona Go tourist card with which you will have access to more than 20 attractions and activities in the city.
+A great option to save money on the city attractions is to use Go City, which offers a sightseeing pass which will give you access to more than 20 attractions and activities in Barcelona.
 You can buy the pass to use it for 2, 3, 4, 5, 6, or 7 days.
-Click here for more information about the Barcelona Go pass.
+Click here for more information about Go City.

 What to see in Barcelona in 3 days – Complete itinerary